Fano fourfolds of K3 type: Context and results

 A particularly intriguing question about FK3 varieties is about the generalization of Kuznetsov's conjecture on the cubic fourfold, which is expected to be rational whenever its Kuznetsov component is equivalent to the derived category of a K3 surface.
 One could ask a similar question for each of the 64 families in our list.

 For Fano fourfolds of \textbf{C} and \textbf{GM} origin, there is no surprise: we either recover the rationality of known special examples, or we are unable to conclude.
 For almost all Fano fourfolds of \textbf{K3} origin, we can easily decide about their rationality.
 There are two families however, for which we cannot.
-In particular, Fano \cref{23-80-2-1-24-23-1-2-3-6} is rational if and only if the index $2$ Fano fourfold $X_{16}$ is (which is currently unknown).
+In particular, Fano \cref{23-80-2-1-24-23-1-2-3-6} is rational if and only if the prime index $2$ Fano fourfold $X_{16}$ of degree 16 is (which is currently unknown).
 For Fano \cref{19-60-3-5-1-22-23-1-2-1-5}, rationality would imply the stable rationality of a smooth cubic threefold, which is another famously open problem.

-For three out of the four families of \textbf{R} origin, we are not able either to determine their rationality.
-The only exception is the case \cref{27-99-2-1-25-25-1-3-2-6}, where we expect the Fano fourfold to contain in its derived category a copy of the derived category of a K3 surface blown up in three points.
+For two out of the four families of \textbf{R} origin, we are not able either to determine their rationality.
+The exceptions are the case \cref{27-99-2-1-25-25-1-3-2-6} and \cref{31-120-3-1-2-22-20-1-6-1-8}, where we expect the Fano fourfold to contain in its derived category a copy of the derived category of a K3 surface blown up in three points.
 In the case of \cref{31-120-3-1-2-22-20-1-6-1-8} and \cref{25-90-3-5-1-22-23-1-5-1-7}, we can identify a copy of the category of a smooth K3 surface in the derived category.
 We have only a partial understanding of the K3 structure of \cref{33-129-2-1-23-23-1-4-2-7}.
 On the other hand all these fourfolds are birational to some singular fourfolds defined explicitly.
 The question of their rationality could therefore turn out to be quite interesting, and a good testing ground for a generalization of Kuznetsov's conjecture.

 Finally, we thought it would be useful for the reader to have a visualization of the various birational links we found among all our Fano fourfolds.
 The tables at the end of this paper give a recap of this and many other pieces of information on the Fano varieties analyzed in this paper.